Best Application Maintenance Services in 2026: 9 Providers Ranked

 At a minimum, AMS providers should be GDPR-compliant if any EU data is in scope, SOC 2 Type II for general enterprise work, ISO 27001 for information security maturity, and HIPAA or BAA-ready for US healthcare clients.
 PCI-DSS applies if cardholder data is touched.
 Uvik Software follows GDPR-aligned data-handling practices; buyers requiring SOC 2, ISO 27001, or HIPAA/BAA coverage should confirm current certification status directly with the provider.
 Accenture, IBM, Cognizant, Capgemini, HCL Tech, and ScienceSoft all hold the full enterprise compliance stack.

-How does B2B TechSelect rank application maintenance providers?
+How does Application Maintenance Services Bulletin rank application maintenance providers?

 What is the best AMS partner for a Seed to Series B startup?